thiagofcm/Personal_Assistant_Robot_TCC/README.md

 NEXT STEPS: Once the PCB testing is complete, the next phase involves assessing the functionality of the firmware and making any necessary adjustments to ensure it operates as intended.

+12/04/24: The PCB worked very well, and tests to verify the system functionality were conducted.
+The system successfully interacted with the user, maintaining a fluent and cohesive conversation.
+The robot also showed good results in detecting and tracking users, but limitations were perceived in object capture.
+Unfortunately, the gripper system did not function as expected, likely due to insufficient motor torque and less effective gear system coupling.
+Despite this, the robot managed to detect objects and move towards them.

+- The written part of the project has been done, and after be reviewd by the Faculty, will be available in the Documents directory.

+- A video showing all the skills of the robot is under development, and will be available on Youtube.

 # 5. Current Robot Images:
 ![Personal_Assistant_Robot1](https://github.com/thiagofcm/Personal_Assistant_Robot_TCC/blob/605e8bc51dbbb05c4b6cf57f8b396b285ea71423/Structure/Images/front.jpg)